 Mini Course – intro to Detached Youth Work duriing COVID-19.

 #MoveWithUsBerkshire Campaign – statistics on the impact of the pandemic show the amazing benefits of physical activity on strengthening the immune system and improving physical and mental wellbeing.
 If you are an organisation or club in Berkshire upload your sessions to the Activity Finder to make your sessions visible to Berkshire residents.

 National Youth Agency – NYA Guidance remains at the RED readiness level.
+From 8 March the youth sector moves to Step 1A on the Roadmap, remaining at RED in the readiness framework.
 Please read the NYA guidance document to make sure you are meeting the requirements for the RED readiness level.

 National Youth Agency – a youth work response to COVID-19: July 2020.

 National Youth Workers Catch Up – from cups of tea and peer discussion to advice and time the National Youth Agency is here to support you.

 National Youth Agency – webinars on key topics to support the youth sector.